 The 1918 influenza pandemic affected the entire world.
-While the true number of deaths is impossible to know, the most commonly accepted estimates range between 20-40 million victims.
+While the true number of deaths is impossible to know, the estimates range between 20-55 million victims worldwide.

 Westmoreland County Community College, in association with community partners Excela Health, the Westmoreland County Historical Society, the Westmoreland Library Network and Pennsylvania Department of Health, designed a program to commemorate the 100th anniversary of the 1918 influenza pandemic.

 "The 1918 Influenza Pandemic Invades Westmoreland County" summarized the arrival, spread and impact of the pandemic in Westmoreland County.
 Of the 231,000 residents of the county at that time, more than 41,000 were infected and approximately 1,300 people died.

-Throughout October 2017, Westmoreland County Community College was the site of a four-part speaker series in recognition of the 100th anniversary of the pandemic.
-Another series is scheduled for October 2018.
+Throughout October 2017 and October 2018, Westmoreland County Community College was the site of a speaker series in recognition of the 100th anniversary of the pandemic.

 The college is seeking personal stories about the impact of the pandemic on local families.
 Please contact Dr. Thomas Soltis at firstname.lastname@example.org to share your family’s story.